Geoogolla/enterprise-docs/docs/administrator-guide/manage-permissions.md

 ## Entity

 * All Reports: Provides permission to access all the reports with the chosen access mode.
-* Reports in Category: Provides permission to access reports in a specific category with chosen access mode.
+* Reports in Category: Provides permission to access reports in a specific category with a chosen access mode.
 * Specific Report: Provides permission to access a specific report with the chosen access mode.
 * All Data Sources: Provides permission to access all data sources with the chosen access mode.
 * Specific Data Source: Provides permission to access a specific data source with the chosen access mode.